mayajs/router/README.md

 ## Features

-- Simple interface
+- Simple and easy
 - Lightweight library
 - Built with TypeScript
 - No third party library
+- Modules for shareable code
+- Dependency Injection and IOC
+- Fast execution with route caching
 - Supports beginners to advanced developers
+- `Function` and `Class` based coding style
 - Supports third party middlewares like `ExpressJS`
-- Can be use both `Function` based and `Class` based coding style
-- Dependency Injection and IOC
-- Fast execution a
-- Easy to learnnd caching
-- Modular code

 ## Quick Start